Man with glasses using smartphone to verify digital ID

 Estonia has led the way in digital ID innovation.

-Its secure, efficient system sets a global benchmark.
+Its secure, efficient system sets a global benchmark, though a smaller population may make adoption easier.

-With an Estonian digital ID, you can handle tasks like paying bills, voting, or getting prescriptions online.
+With an Estonian digital ID, you can pay bills, vote, or get prescriptions online.

 Blockchain and biometric checks help keep your information safe.

-In 2014, Estonia launched the e-Residency programme, allowing anyone, anywhere, to become an virtual resident.
+In 2014, Estonia launched the e-Residency programme, which allows anyone, anywhere, to become a virtual resident.

-This has opened up new opportunities for entrepreneurs and remote workers.
+This has opened new opportunities for entrepreneurs and remote workers.

 Today, 99% of Estonians have a digital ID.

-They’ve signed more than one billion digital documents, saving about five days per year.
+They’ve signed more than one billion digital documents, saving about five days per year, thanks to high trust and strong digital literacy.

 2. Singapore 🇸🇬